ib45000/Rescources/README.md

 Hello! .

-Some of the Pyhton and the HTML projects i did please take a look at them.
+Some of the Pyhton and the  projects i did please take a look at them.